NUCES-Khi/pfproject-three-musketeers/README.md

 # Hurdles
 The biggest hurdle was the game win status
 There were many issues with it, and it took a lot of time to resolve them.
-However, they have all been resolved now.
+Regardless, they have all been resolved now.

+# Main Algorithm
+The overall time complexity for the algorithm for now has no room for improvement.
+However, it is possible that there exists a faster solution out there